How Can You Be Exposed to Asbestos?

 Environmental asbestos exposure happens when the fibers get released through mining activities, disturbing a natural asbestos deposit, during the processing of the ore or when natural disasters such as tornadoes, earthquakes and hurricanes strike.
 There is also a high risk of exposure to airborne asbestos fibers if workers who remove and dispose of asbestos-containing materials fail to follow proper abatement procedures.

-A prime example of disaster-related exposure is the 2001 terrorist attack at the World Trade Center.
-The destruction of the Twin Towers released tons of pulverized asbestos into the air in New York City.
-Researchers continue to follow those exposed after an earlier Environmental Health Perspectives study reported 70% of emergency responders developed new or worsened respiratory problems in the years following the attack.
+A prime example of disaster exposure is the 2001 World Trade Center terrorist attack.
+The Twin Towers’ collapse released tons of asbestos into New York City’s air.
+Researchers now track those exposed.
+An early study by the Environmental Health Perspective showed 70% of emergency responders had new or worsened respiratory issues in the years after the attack.

-Job sites that use asbestos are another mesothelioma risk factor.
-Operations that stir asbestos fibers into the air put people who live in nearby communities in danger.
-Even short-term asbestos exposure has caused disease in those who live near natural deposits or encounter it on the job.
+Asbestos on jobsites boosts the risk of mesothelioma.
+Work that releases asbestos fibers also threatens nearby communities.
+Even short exposure has caused disease in those who live near natural deposits or encounter it on the job.

 Continued Learning